Gh0sh311/Powershell/Bad-extensions-list/README.md

 Keep in mind, one value per row.

 The output is a list that will include extensions that might have been removed from Chrome store.
+I will use this list to blacklist extensions, using a policy, from being installed to any company device

 Feel free to use/modify script